fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 ## 3 How to Implement the Rule, Enforce it, and Keep it Alive

-Sometimes glorified overarchievers become assholes over time, if they are not kept in check.
+Sometimes glorified overachievers become assholes over time, if they are not kept in check.
 There seems to be a company out there, roughly calculating the (asshole-) cost of one of their managers and deducting it from their pay (250k!).

-One reason assholes are tolerated is probably the existing 'winners mentality', especially in america.
+One reason assholes are tolerated is probably the existing 'winners mentality', especially in America.
 This means that 'just about everything' is allowed, as long as it gets the team winning; That it is expected for successful people to be not as nice as others.